FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 • €3m legacy insurance commitments now fully provided for.

-He then gave an analysis of over-expenditure by Service and outlined the following:--- 7
+He then gave an analysis of over-expenditure by Service and outlined the following:
+---
+7

 • Comparison of actual versus budget for 2015 and identifying services where actual